• Jewelry Fashion

 Then you will use a soft jeweler’s cloth and buff out any tarnish on the silver.
 The cloth will not harm the gemstone, so it’s a great method to use.

-If your aquamarine is set in gold, you can continue the same cleaning method you used on the gem.
+If your aquamarine is set in gold, you can continue with the same cleaning method you used on the gem.

 You can soak the jewelry in warm, soapy water and then clean it with a soft toothbrush.
 After you rinse off the item with water, buff it with a soft cloth and it will be back to new.